Installing a ventilation system to your home can keep indoor air from being stagnant and balance humidity levels.

 If your family has problems that intensify at home and get better when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re anxious about your health.

 - Persistent cold or flu symptoms.
-A sore throat or runny nose that never goes away could be linked to air quality.
-This is especially true if you don’t feel sick when you leave your home.
+A sore throat or runny nose that never improves could be connected to air quality.
+This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are vulnerable to indoor pollution and may react by growing dry, itchy or watery.

-- Tiredness or feeling lightheaded.
-Breathing in chemical pollutants can have an influence on your energy levels.
+- Tiredness or feeling dizzy.
+Inhaling in chemical pollutants can have an influence on your energy levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

-- Excessive dust despite periodic cleaning.
-You may need to upgrade your air filter or install a filtration system from Church Services.
+- Excessive dust despite weekly cleaning.
+You may need to get a new air filter or install a filtration system from Church Services.

 - Humidity imbalances.
-Dryness can cause scratchy eyes and amplify respiratory symptoms.
+Dryness can cause scratchy eyes and amplify respiratory issues.
 Too much moisture can result in mold or mildew growth.

 - Stale scents.
 Mold or mildew thrives when the humidity in your home is too high.

 - Nausea.
 This can be recoil from the chemicals or pollutants in your home.
 It can also be a indication of high carbon monoxide levels.
-Make sure that you have a functional carbon monoxide detector in your home.
+Check that you have a working carbon monoxide detector in your home.